-- 8.1 To adopt the Empty Homes Strategy - 8.2 To note that there will be additional financial resources, including a capital fund, needed for CPO and EDMO which will be brought back to the Executive on a case by case basis.
+- 8.1 To adopt the Empty Homes Strategy, with a review of the action plan to be reported to the committee after 18 months. - 8.2 To note that there will be additional financial resources, including a capital fund, needed for CPO and EDMO which will be brought back to the committee on a case by case basis.